 Anne Rice's San Francisco Home

 She was an American author best known for her Gothic fiction series The Vampire Chronicles.
 She was born Howard Allen Frances O’Brien on 4 October 1941 and died on 11 December 2021.
 She gained fame with her debut novel, Interview with the Vampire (1976), which was later adapted into a successful film in 1994.
-Throughout her career, she wrote over 30 novels spanning genres such as erotic literature, historical fiction, and Biblical fiction, with more than 150 million copies sold worldwide.
+Throughout her career, she wrote over 30 novels spanning genres such as erotic literature, historical house fiction, and Biblical fiction, with more than 150 million copies sold worldwide.
 Rice’s narratives often explored themes of the supernatural, alienation, sin, and complex psychological issues.
 She started life in New Orleans, experienced personal tragedies such as the death of her daughter, and had a complex relationship with Catholicism, at times returning to and later distancing herself from organized religion.
 Anne Rice passed away at the age of 80 due to complications from a stroke.

 Where Does Anne Rice Currently Live?

 Anne Rice was living in a one-story stucco-and-tile rental in Palm Desert, California, surrounded by golf courses and retirees.
 She moved there to be close to her son Christopher, who works as a screenwriter and novelist in Los Angeles.
-This move represented a departure from her previous long-term residence in New Orleans, where she had lived until about 2004 and owned several homes, including a mansion in the Garden District and a remodeled orphanage.
+This move represented a departure from her previous long-term residence in New Orleans, where she had lived until about 2004 and owned several stunning homes, including a mansion in the Garden District and a remodeled orphanage.

 Anne Rice’s San Francisco House Interior and Exterior